jamesqquick/auth0-react-workshop/README.md

 -   build command - `npm run-script build`
 -   start command - `npm run-script start`

 If you're prompted to create a new environment, give it a name.
-Then, selected the AWS profile you just created.
+Then, **selected the AWS profile you just created**.

 Now, run the following command to add hosting to the project.
 Make sure to choose `Hosting with Amplify Console` and then `Manual`.